 Dr. R. Julian Preston

-Dr. R. Julian Preston is recently retired as the associate director for health for the National Health and Environmental Effects Research Laboratory of the Environmental Protection Agency (EPA).
-He also has served as director of the Environmental Carcinogenesis Division at the EPA and as senior science adviser at the Chemical Industry Institute of Toxicology.
-He has been employed at the Biology Division of the Oak Ridge National Laboratory and has served as associate director for the Oak Ridge University of Tennessee Graduate School for Biomedical Sciences.
+Dr. R. Julian Preston is recently retired as the associate director for health of the National Health and Environmental Effects Research Laboratory of the U.S. Environmental Protection Agency (USEPA).
+He also has served as director of the Environmental Carcinogenesis Division at USEPA and as senior science adviser at the Chemical Industry Institute of Toxicology.
+He has been employed at the Biology Division of the Oak Ridge National Laboratory and has served as associate director for the Oak Ridge-University of Tennessee Graduate School for Biomedical Sciences.

-Dr. Preston joined the United States delegation to UNSCEAR in 1997 and serves as alternate representative since its 57 th session.
+Dr. Preston joined the United States delegation to UNSCEAR in 1997, served as alternate representative between the 57 th and 60 th sessions, and has been the United States representative at its 61st session.